The-Hacker894/HackerBot/README.md

  >importthis | The Zen of Python
  >sourcecode | View the source code for HackerBot
  >website | View the HackerBot Website
- >Ban | Ban Users (Will only allow users with a role named Owner or Admin.)
+ >banuser | Ban Users (Will only allow users with a role named Owner or Admin.)
+ >ban | Get usage help for >banuser
- >Kick | Kick Users (Will only allow users with a role named Owner, Admin, or Moderator.)
+ >kickuser | Kick Users (Will only allow users with a role named Owner, Admin, or Moderator.)
+ >kick | Get usage help for >kickuser
  >purgeall | Purge 100 Messages (Will only allow users with a role named Owner, Admin, or Moderator.)
  >purge75 | Purge 75 Messages (Will only allow users with a role named Owner, Admin, or Moderator.)
  >purge50 | Purge 50 Messages (Will only allow users with a role named Owner, Admin, or Moderator.)